 Whether it’s a pension, an inheritance, or a vintage car, the spouse with more assets runs the risk of a significant loss during a divorce.
 A prenup can be an insurance policy to cover specific valuable assets that need to be protected.

 5. 38% of Marriages Result in Divorce

-Since the COVID outbreak in Canada, the divorce rate is rising.
-Lost work, financial stress, and quarantine are taking a toll on relationships.
+Financial stress, work responsibilities, family and life pressures all take a toll on relationships.
 If divorce feels like an impossibility, remember that the world can change abruptly and there is no downside to having an agreement in place to protect your future.